A kernel for the maximum agreement forest problem on multiple binary phylogenetic trees: Abstract

 \section{Abstract}

-The maximum agreement forest (MAF) problem in phylogenetics takes as input a set $t \geq 2$ of binary phylogenetic trees $\T$ on the same set of taxa~$X$.
-It asks for a partition of~$X$ into the smallest number of blocks such that the subtrees induced by these blocks are disjoint and have common topology across all the trees in~$\T$.
-We produce a modified version of the well-known chain reduction rule in order to prove the existence of a kernel of size $O( t \cdot r \cdot k )$ where $k$ is the natural parameter (the number of blocks) and $\rvalue$.
-We prove this bound for both the unrooted and rooted version of the problem, and demonstrate that the bound $r$, the length to which common chains are truncated, is tight.
+The maximum agreement forest (MAF) problem in phylogenetics takes as input a set \stevenrevise{of} $t \geq 2$ binary phylogenetic trees $\T$ on the same set of taxa~$X$.
+It asks for a partition of~$X$ into the smallest number of blocks such that the subtrees induced by these blocks are disjoint and have common topology across all the trees in~$\T$. \stevenfinal{We produce a modified version of the well-known chain reduction rule in order to prove that after exhaustive application of reduction rules each tree has $O( t \cdot r \cdot k )$ leaves, where $k$ is the natural parameter (the number of blocks) and $\rvalue$.} We prove this bound for both the unrooted and rooted version of the problem, and demonstrate that the bound $r$, the length to which common chains are truncated, is tight.
 Our results constitute the first kernels for MAF in the~$t>2$ regime.